Tony Dunne: Bolton Wanderers

 Dunne was released by Manchester United following the 1972–73 season, and signed for newly promoted Second Division side Bolton Wanderers in August 1973, though he returned to Manchester United for a testimonial match two months later.
 In six years with Bolton, he made almost 200 appearances and helped them win the Second Division in 1977–78.

 Detroit Express

 He joined Detroit Express in the North American Soccer League (NASL) in 1979.

 International career

 He made his full international debut in the 3–2 home defeat by Austria on 8 April 1962.
 Over 13 years, he earned 33 caps, appearing in both full-back positions and at centre-half.
 He captained his country on four occasions.
 He was named Irish Footballer of the Year in 1969.

 Management career

 After retiring from professional football, Dunne returned to Bolton as an assistant manager from 1979 to 1981; he then replaced his former Manchester United teammate Bill Foulkes as manager of Norwegian club Steinkjer FK in 1982–1983.

 Personal life

 Dunne lived in Sale and ran a driving range in Altrincham.
+Tony Dunne had three children with his wife Ann.
+Two daughters and a son.

 He died on 8 June 2020, aged 78.